-iii.
 Data collection

-Relevant data, from eligible studies, will be independently extracted by two reviewers in Covidence, using a standardised data extraction form.
+Al training, and Relevant data, from eligible studies, will be independently extracted by two reviewers in Covidence, using a stan-0 dardised data extraction form.
 Extracted data will be summarised in tables.
-If any data extraction discrepancies arise, these will be resolved by discussion and consensus amongst the review team.
+If any data extraction discrepancies arise, these will be resolved by discussion and consensus technologies among the review team.